Inflammatory Syndrome In Kids With COVID-19 Explained

 I’m a parent — am I right to be freaking out about this?

-Dr. Greenhow says that it’s important to be vigilant, but to remember that this is rare.
-“More data is coming every day for what appears to be a complication of COVID-19,” she says.
-“Now that we’re recognizing this new syndrome, we’re anticipating being better able to manage it and see even fewer deaths reported.”
+Greenhow says that it’s important to be vigilant, but to remember that this is rare.
+“More data is coming every day for what appears to be a complication of COVID-19,” She says.
+“Now that we’re recognising this new syndrome, we’re anticipating being better able to manage it and see even fewer deaths reported.”

 Advertisement